s-hfarooq/ALMA/README.md

     * SCK - GND, DIN - 22, BCK - 26, LCK - 25

 ## Server folder
+  * When running on the Pi, you should be able to go into the frontend folder, build the frontend (`npm run build`), the go into the api folder and run `./server.js`.
+The site should then be running at `localhost:3080`.
   * api
     * Backend server stuff to connect to other pi via tcp and send commands
   * frontend-controller